QuentinVay/Quiz-Project/README.md

 ## About the Project

 This project was created by Quentin Vayssières, Marcelo Romero, and Adrien Manente.
-It demonstrates what can be accomplished in three weeks using standard web technologies (HTML, CSS, JavaScript).
-The code adheres to quality standards through the use of Husky to check HTML code quality with the W3C validator.
+It showcases what can be achieved in three weeks using standard web technologies (HTML, CSS, JavaScript) after a month of training at the Wild Code School.

 Feel free to explore this project and use it as a reference for your own projects or as a learning resource.
 If you have any questions or need assistance, don't hesitate to contact the project's authors.

-Enjoy your experience with ChocoQuiz de Toulouse!
+Enjoy your experience with ChocoQuiz